Business Administration

 BUS 867 Graduate Internship in Business (Unit: 1)

-Prerequisites: Restricted to graduate Business students; BUS 700 series; a business internship; consent of the instructor.
+Prerequisites: Restricted to graduate Business students; BUS 700 series; a business internship; permission of the instructor.

-Prerequisite: Restricted to MBA for Executives students or consent of the Faculty Director of Graduate Programs.
+Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the permission of the Faculty Director of Graduate Business Programs.

 BUS 884 Business Ethics, Society, and Sustainability (Units: 3)

-Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the permission of the Faculty Director of Graduate Programs.

 BUS 890 Strategic Management (Units: 3)